monk-afk/SquareOne/exp2.md

 <img src="./images/squareone_logo_v2_notext_256px.png" alt="SquareOne pixel text." width="64"/> <img src="./images/squareone_text_256px.png" alt="SquareOne pixel text." width="160"/> <img src="./images/squareone_logo_v1_notext_64px.png" alt="SquareOne pixel text." width="64"/>
 <hr>

-The new exp system: *exp2*
+*exp2*
 ===

-#### Calculated Chaos

-The previous exp system used a simple luck draw with a chance of 1 in 2000 to gain one exp with every block digged or placed by a player.

-The new exp2 system is totally different, and does not rely on luck for exp gains.
+### Gains and Losses

-Playing the game will earn exp points, basically anything besides being AFK or dying will earn you exp.
+Playing the game will earn exp points, basically from doing anything.

-New players with low overall stats will have stats with high fluctuation.
-Over time, your stats will fluctuate less, and earning exp will be slower.

-Gaining exp is not linear, there is no way to know when or how much exp is needed for a level up.
-Pretty much every stat in the exp mod is unpredictable.

-Exp doesn't last forever!
-Every 24 hours of being offline will cause a reduction of your exp stats.
-Worry not, it is not very much, and losing all exp will take a long time even for players with low stats.
+Being AFK will cause your EXP to drain.

+New players EXP stats will fluxuate, sometimes going high levels in a short time.

+As you continue to play, your stats will fluctuate less and steadily increase/decrease.

+Being offline for 24 hours will cause a reduction of approximately 20% every day.

 ___

-### Metrics
+### EXP Stats

-There are four main stats which affect your game.
 The command to view your exp stats is `/exp`, or of another player is `/exp username`.
-The popup shows:

 `Exp` Experience, is your exp.